sistason/pluslife/README.md

-# Pluslife Model
+# Pluslife

-Data Model for Pluslife to share between projects, like companion, webhooks or testcenter
+Base Data Model for Pluslife to share between projects, like companion, webhooks or testcenter